-It’s set to be a really sizzling summer ahead, but with the glistening blue of the Med on our doorstep, we really can’t complain!
+It’s set to be a really sizzling summer ahead, but mighty fine spring days are perfect for beach time lazing!
 And here at My Cyprus Insider, we decided it was high time to fill you in on some of our absolutely favourite powdery white sand stretches on the blissful east coast, home to some of the very best beaches on the island.
-From dreamy coves to popular hip and happening strips, there’s something for everyone!
+From dreamy coves to popular strips, there’s something for everyone!
 Go on, make a mighty splash!

 1. Konnos Bay, Ayia Napa